lutherling12/helloSanity/README.md

 # Hashtag sanity checks
-Alexa, remind me that I've overlooked something.
+Here to remind me of failures when even "hello world" stops working.